 Web User Roles¶

 Central features Role-based User permissioning.
-In the current release of Central, we provide three roles: Administrator, Project Manager, and Project Viewer.
+In the current release of Central, we provide four roles: Administrator, Project Manager, Project Viewer, and Data Collector.
 In a future release, you will be able to define your own roles as you see fit.

 By default, Central roles are configured to allow the following: